Augmenting MRI scan data with real-time predictions of glioblastoma brain tumor evolution using faster exponential time integrators: Acknowledgements

 \section{Acknowledgements}

 This work was partially supported by the program ``Excellence initiative - research university" for the AGH University of Krak\'ow.
 Judit Mu\~noz-Matute has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie individual fellowship grant agreement No. 101017984 (GEODPG).
+We would like to thank the anonymous reviewers for their valuable suggestions.